 Meanwhile, many fans are curious to learn whether Katie from Love on the Spectrum has Down Syndrome.
-Unfortunately, she does, but this doesn't faze her.
+She does, but this doesn’t faze her.

 With the help of her family, notably her loving mother Tracey, Katie hasn’t let her condition or her isolated geographic region in South East, New South Wales, get in the way of her aspirations.

 Needless to say, fans can’t wait to watch Katie on Love on the Spectrum Season 3!

 Down syndrome is a genetic disorder in which a child is born with an extra chromosome.
 Chromosomes are the body’s little bundles of genes.
 They shape and structure a baby’s body as it develops during pregnancy and following child delivery.

 A baby is usually born with 46 chromosomes.
 Down syndrome babies have an additional set of one of these genes, chromosome 21.
 Trisomy is a technical word for having an extra variant of a chromosome, and Trisomy 21 is another name for Down syndrome.
 This extra copy alters how the baby’s body and brain grow, posing obstacles both physically and mentally.